NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 ### Managing NuGet plugins per repository using .NET Local Tools.

 - A potential future possibility is mentioned under the `Specify the authentication plugin in NuGet.Config file` section.
 In addition to that, if we ever plan to provide users with an option to manage their plugins per repository instead of loading all the available plugins, we can consider using [.NET Local tools](https://learn.microsoft.com/dotnet/core/tools/local-tools-how-to-use).
-- The advantage of local tools is that the .NET CLI uses manifest files to keep track of tools that are installed locally to a directory.When the manifest file is saved in the root directory of a source code repository, a contributor can clone the repository and invoke a single .NET CLI command such as [`dotnet tool restore`](https://learn.microsoft.com/dotnet/core/tools/dotnet-tool-restore) to install all of the tools listed in the manifest file.
+- The advantage of local tools is that the .NET CLI uses manifest files to keep track of tools that are installed locally to a directory.
+When the manifest file is saved in the root directory of a source code repository, a contributor can clone the repository and invoke a single .NET CLI command such as [`dotnet tool restore`](https://learn.microsoft.com/dotnet/core/tools/dotnet-tool-restore) to install all of the tools listed in the manifest file.
 - Having NuGet plugins under the repository folder eliminates the need for NuGet to load plugins from the user profile.